AlessandroFinocchi/ISW2_Metrics_Proj/README.md

 ---
 ## Goal
-This application goal is to train machine learning model using available online information, in GitHub and Jira, which goal is to predict the buggyness of a class.
+This application goal is training machine learning models using available online information, in GitHub and Jira, that a software testing team can exploit to discover the classes which more likely contain bugs, and focus the testing activities on these classes.
+Different optimal configuration will be searched for each project, actually the empirical study assesses the results on two open source project: avro and bookkeeper.

 ## Implementation details
 For more information, read the [documentation](docs/remarks.md)